FINNGEN/regenie-pipelines/README.md

 How to run regenie GWAS with Cromwell
 This in an example scenario creating new phenotypes with R7 data and running those

 1. Create a covariate/phenotype file that contains your phenotypes.
-E.g. get `gs://r7_data/pheno/R7_COV_PHENO_V2.txt.gz`, add phenotypes to that (if a binary phenotype: cases 1, controls 0, everyone else NA - if a quantitative phenotype: inverse rank normalized values), and upload the new file to a bucket
+E.g. get `gs://r7_data/pheno/R7_COV_PHENO_V2.txt.gz`, add phenotypes to that (if a binary phenotype: cases 1, controls 0, everyone else NA - if a quantitative phenotype: inverse rank normalized values), and upload the new file to a bucket.
+Note that the phenotype file should be tab-separated with no spaces as both are treated as separator in regenie.
 2. Create a text file with the names of your new phenotypes
     2.1.
 If you have one or a few phenotypes, create a file with one phenotype per line, e.g.
     my_phenos.txt